mverschu/mailspoofsent/README.md

 ### Supplementary

 This part is not required, but it can be helpful for bypassing spam filters.
-Email Service Providers like Gmail, Yahoo, etc. may block emails coming from a mail server that does not have Reverse DNS in place.

 - Public IP address -> Valid PTR record